pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- We made use of both branches and PRs in our project.
 In our group, each member had an branch that they worked on in addition to the main branch.
-We also split the code into different features and alsthough the branches did ot necessarly reflect individual features, they mainly focused on sparate aspects of the project.
+We also split the code into different features and although the branches did ot necessarily reflect individual features, they mainly focused on sparate aspects of the project.
 Then once a feature was complete by a team member, a PR would be issued and review by the other members in order to be merged with the main branch.
 In the last stage of the project, we realized that the full scale of our project was not realistic and we decided to make a "Lite" version which would include the Minimum Viable Product. ---

 ### Question 10